PlasmaSheep/wtp-temp-unit-generator/README.md

 If you just want to run the generator, you don't need to install anything except for [python 3](https://www.python.org/downloads).

+If you want to run the tests:

+    pip install -r requirements.txt
+    nosetests

 ## Use

 Coming soon!